-From 9th - 13th May 2018, St James's is proudly hosting a programme of London Craft Week events, talks, experiences and demonstrations exploring craft with modern makers.
-Discover some of our unique retailers whose traditional techniques adjoin to make contemporary craft.
+St James's is the proud host of the annual London Craft Week events, talks, experiences and demonstrations exploring craft with modern makers.
+Discover some of our unique retailers who took part this year, whose traditional techniques adjoin to make contemporary craft.

 Capturing No. 3 St James's Street: Little Halstock at Berry Bros. & Rudd

-Begin your Craft Week at the UK’s oldest wine and spirit merchant, Berry Bros. & Rudd.
-Together with Little Halstock, purveyors of grand bespoke interiors, they will present an artistic evocation of Berry Bros. & Rudd’s home at No.3 St James’s Street.
+Craft Week began at the UK’s oldest wine and spirit merchant, Berry Bros. & Rudd.
+Together with Little Halstock, purveyors of grand bespoke interiors, they presented an artistic evocation of Berry Bros. & Rudd’s home at No.3 St James’s Street.